Archive-42/redux-docs/md-docs/updating-normalized-data.md

 <span class="token plain"> featureReducers</span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">)</span><span class="token punctuation" style="color: #f8f8f2">;</span>

-Copy

-This approach makes it very clear what's happening for the `"ADD_COMMENTS"` case, but it does require nested updating logic, and some specific knowledge of the state tree shape.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">)</span><span class="token punctuation" style="color: #f8f8f2">;</span>This approach makes it very clear what's happening for the `"ADD_COMMENTS"` case, but it does require nested updating logic, and some specific knowledge of the state tree shape.
 Depending on how you want to compose your reducer logic, this may or may not be desired.

 ### <span id="redux-orm" class="anchor enhancedAnchor_2LWZ"></span>Redux-ORM<a href="#redux-orm" class="hash-link" title="Direct link to heading">#</a>